Atlassian Co. (NASDAQ:TEAM) CEO Michael Cannon-Brookes Sells 8,241 Shares

 - On Friday, January 26th, Michael Cannon-Brookes sold 8,241 shares of Atlassian stock.
 The stock was sold at an average price of $247.34, for a total transaction of $2,038,328.94.

-Several brokerages have weighed in on TEAM.
-Capital One Financial began coverage on shares of Atlassian in a report on Monday, December 18th.
-They set an “equal weight” rating and a $238.00 price objective for the company.
-Mizuho lifted their price target on shares of Atlassian from $240.00 to $265.00 and gave the company a “buy” rating in a report on Tuesday, January 16th.
-Wells Fargo & Company lifted their price target on shares of Atlassian from $275.00 to $285.00 and gave the company an “overweight” rating in a report on Wednesday, January 24th.
-Scotiabank began coverage on shares of Atlassian in a research note on Friday, December 1st.
-They set a “sector perform” rating and a $185.00 target price for the company.
-Finally, Citigroup boosted their target price on shares of Atlassian from $215.00 to $280.00 and gave the company a “buy” rating in a research note on Monday, January 22nd.
-Nine investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Atlassian has a consensus rating of “Moderate Buy” and a consensus target price of $225.19.
+TEAM has been the subject of several analyst reports.
+Barclays boosted their price objective on Atlassian from $165.00 to $250.00 and gave the company an “equal weight” rating in a report on Wednesday, January 24th.
+UBS Group dropped their price objective on shares of Atlassian from $260.00 to $250.00 and set a “neutral” rating on the stock in a research note on Friday, February 2nd.
+Citigroup lifted their target price on shares of Atlassian from $215.00 to $280.00 and gave the company a “buy” rating in a report on Monday, January 22nd.
+Capital One Financial started coverage on shares of Atlassian in a report on Monday, December 18th.
+They set an “equal weight” rating and a $238.00 price target on the stock.
+Finally, Wells Fargo & Company lifted their price objective on shares of Atlassian from $275.00 to $285.00 and gave the company an “overweight” rating in a report on Wednesday, January 24th.
+Nine analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+According to MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $225.19.

 About Atlassian